How to Do an SEO Page Audit and Skyrocket Your Rankings

 If you want to create quality content, put yourselves in the user’s shoes.
 Did the content presented answer all the questions?
 Was it relevant to the search intent?
 Does it offer reliable sources and information?
 Are the next steps emphasized?

-In the latter question’s case, you can implement call-to-actions to lead your customer or user to another page on your web page.
+In the latter question’s case, you can set up call-to-actions to lead your customer or user to another page on your web page.

 Upgrade Your On-Page SEO

-You can implement boosting updates with high-rank potential sites or ones that declined gradually.
+You can set up boosting updates with high-rank potential sites or ones that declined gradually.
 The first thing you can do is incorporate new information and update old data.

-For instance, you wrote a post about U.S. mortgage rates.
-Typically, these rates change daily.
-You can update your key findings every other day or weekly.
+For instance, you wrote a post about emergency plumbing costs.
+Typically, these rates change annually.
+You can update your key findings every year or as rates change.

 Aside from information, keyword trends also change.
 Conduct a traffic review of relevant keywords and add high-ranking ones to your text.